todschmidt/camp_calendar/README.md

     ```

 Terraform will provision all the necessary AWS resources.
 After the deployment is complete, it will output the `api_gateway_endpoint`, which you will need to provide to HipCamp to set up the webhook.

+## Manual Configuration Steps

+Before deploying, and for the sync to work correctly, you need to set up your Google Calendars.

+1.  **Create a Main Google Calendar**: This will be used for an overall view of all bookings.
+You can name it whatever you like (e.g., "Campground Bookings").
+2.  **Create Site-Specific Public Calendars**: For each campsite you want to sync (e.g., "P1", "P2"), create a separate Google Calendar.
+    *   Make sure each of these calendars is **publicly accessible** so that Hipcamp can read them.
+    *   The names of these calendars should correspond to the `SITE_ID_MAPPING` you will set up in the next step.
+3.  **Link Calendars to Hipcamp**: For each site in Hipcamp, you need to add the corresponding Google Calendar.
+    *   In the Google Calendar settings for each site-specific calendar, find the "Integrate calendar" section and copy the **Public address in iCal format**.
+    *   In your Hipcamp account, go to the calendar settings for the site and add the iCal link as an external calendar.
+This allows Hipcamp to block off dates based on your Google Calendar.

 ## DNS Configuration for Email